CronometerSoftware/gwt-highcharts/README.md

 This is our fork of the Moxxie highcharts library.

 # Publishing a Version
-To publish packages to here update the version number in the pom.xml and run mvn deploy (you need to have your git auth key stored in the ~/.m2/settings.xml as per https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry (use the owner cronometersoftware no caps).
+To publish packages to here update the version number in the pom.xml and run `mvn deploy` You need to have your git auth key stored in the ~/.m2/settings.xml as per https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry (use the owner cronometersoftware no caps).

 # Updating main cronometer project
 Download the published jar file and replace the existing one in war/lib/.
 Update pom file to point to new file.